 One example of overlap syndrome involves COPD and obstructive sleep apnea (OSA).
 OSA is a sleep disorder defined as the unconscious stoppage of breathing for short periods of time throughout a night’s sleep.
 COPD and OSA can present the same symptoms, which makes overlap syndrome that much harder to discover and properly diagnose.
 This condition occurs in 10-15 percent of COPD patients, and is associated with reduced blood oxygen levels during sleep.
 Some studies have found that people with overlap syndrome have an increased risk of respiratory failure and pulmonary hypertension than individuals with just OSA or COPD alone.

 More recently, overlap syndrome has been found involving both COPD and asthma.
 Asthma is a chronic lung disease that inflames and narrows the airways within the body.
 Asthma-COPD overlap syndrome (ACOS) shares many of the same characteristics of both conditions—shortness of breath, coughing and wheezing being similar symptoms—which doctors have recently started to research.
 Of course, more time is needed to study this form of overlap syndrome.

 Diagnosing overlap syndrome can provide helpful information that may help direct treatment for other underlying conditions.
 COPD patients who have symptoms of other conditions should talk to their doctor about the potential for overlap syndrome.
-If you or a loved one is interested in stem cell therapy for lung disease, then contact us at the Lung Institute to learn more or call (800) 729-3065 today.
+If you or a loved one is interested in cellular therapy for lung disease, then contact us at the Lung Health Institute to learn more or call 888-745-6697 today.